utkarsh07-co-in/javadsa.repository/README.md

 # javadsa.repository
-This is repository for java dsa practiced questions.
+This is repository for java dsa practiced questions & some basic concepts.